Code-Artist/MediaDevicesExt/README.md

 ## Extended Features

-- Getting media object PUID

-PUID - Persistence Unique ID is a special ID that is always the same across all connections and sessions.
+- Getting media object PUID (Persistence Unique ID is a special ID that is always the same across all connections and sessions)

 - Recovery MediaFileInfo from PUID of item